basedrhys/I2K-Tutorial/1-introduction_setup.md

 The command-line examples in this tutorial assume a few environment variables are set.
 You can ignore these if you only wish to use the GUI.

 - `WEKA_HOME`: This variable should point to the location of your WEKA installation, e.g., `/home/rhys/weka-3.8.4`.
-It's used for some commands in this tutorial and by the `install-cuda-libs` script ([explained below](#wekadeeplearning4j-gpu-libraries)) to install CUDA libraries for WEKA.
+It's used for some commands in this tutorial and by the `install-cuda-libs` script ([explained below](#wekadeeplearning4j-gpu-libraries)) to install the CUDA libraries for WEKA.
-- `CLASSPATH`: This variable is used by Java to locate classes to loaded before running.
+- `CLASSPATH`: Java uses this variable to locate and load classes at runtime.
 This can be manually specified for each command-line run but this becomes arduous to do every time, so it's recommended to set this permanently (at least for the duration of this tutorial).
 This variable should point to the location of `weka.jar` on your machine - typically inside the WEKA installation directory, e.g., `$WEKA_HOME\weka.jar`.

 ## Installing WekaDeeplearning4j